Licarsmeth/tryHackMe-notes/basics_windows.md

 			- /a for hidden and system files
 			- /s for files in current dir and all subdir
 		- tree for visual representation
-	- cat - type for short, pipe to more for long
+	- cat - type for short,  more for long
 	- touch
 		- echo text > text.txt
 		- echo: > text.txt for empty file